 Computer animation, also called CGI animation, is the technique used by generating animated images with computer graphics.
 Computer animation is broken down into two categories.
 Computer-assisted animation is when traditional animations are computerized.
-On the other hand, computer-generated animation is the one designed solely on the computer system using animation and 3D graphics software.
+On the other hand, computer-generated animation is one designed solely on the computer system using animation and 3D graphics software.

 - Stop Motion

-Stop motion animation -or stop-frame animation- is a cinematic process or technique used to make real-world objects appear as if they were moving.
+Stop-motion animation -or stop-frame animation- is a cinematic process or technique used to make real-world objects appear as if they were moving.
 Those objects are physically manipulated and photographed every time after being moved between frames.
 When the sequence of images is displayed rapidly, the objects are “brought to life”.